solita/solita.github.com/_posts/2019-01-10-disobey-puzzle-with-powershell.md

 ## Puzzle

 As the event is hacker friendly it possible to get a small discount by hacking.
 Each year there has been a puzzle that you could solve with hacking.
 This years [puzzle](http://puzzle.disobey.fi/) was frustrating, fun and teached me a bunch about hacking.
 My coworker was able to solve it by creating some utility software with python: [https://teamrot.fi/2018/09/17/solving-the-disobey-2018-puzzle/](https://teamrot.fi/2018/09/17/solving-the-disobey-2018-puzzle/).
 I instead took a painful route by trying the same thing with PowerShell.
 It is not that PowerShell would not be good but I was kind of alone with the whole "hacking with PowerShell" mentality.
-Without the encouragment from [Team Rot](https://teamrot.fi) members I would not have finished it.
+Without the encouragement from [Team Rot](https://teamrot.fi) members I would not have finished it.

 This blog post is about sharing my experiences on "hacking with PowerShell".
 Spoiler alert.